nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 1. Type `f[ind] KEYWORD` where `KEYWORD` is part of the item's name and press `Enter`.

-2. App will display a list of items with names containing the keyword in the bottom left pane Console displays the number of items that are listed.
+2. App will display a list of items with names containing the keyword in the bottom left panel.

 	>  Example Command: `find CS2105` <br>